peterhinch/micropython-radio/radio-pickle/README.md

 acknowledgement, otherwise it sends back an error code.
 In the latter case the transmission and checking process is repeated.
 This continues until either the data is received successfully or a defined number of attempts is reached.
 All this happens entirely without programmer intervention.
-However it does mean that sending a message takes a variable length of time depending on factors such as distance and intereference.
+However it does mean that sending a message takes a variable length of time depending on factors such as distance and interference.

 Dependencies
 ------------